thingsdb/ThingsDocs/v0/content/data-types/error/_index.md

 weight: 30
 ---

-When an error occurs within a method, an object can be returned.
+When an error occurs within a function, an object can be returned.
 The object, called an error, contains information about the error, including its type and a message.

-### Methods
+### Functions

-Method | Description
+Function | Description
 ------ | -----------
 [code](./code) | Return the error code.
 [msg](./msg) | Return the error message.